 ticket or find alternative parking.

-At the finish there will be a dedicated pick up area for
+There will be a dedicated pick up area for cyclists on the

-cyclists on Kings Road (BN3 2FR).
-With a maximum waiting time
+seafront, Kings Road (BN3 2LS).
+There is a maximum

 Profile: 1570m climbing